kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d.md

 bool_mask = [True, False, False, True, False, False, False, False, True, True]
 ```

-Then, we use the exactly like we would index or slice the list:
+Then, we use the mask exactly like we would index or slice the list:

 ```{code-cell} ipython3
 plt.plot(time, data, "s-", label="Original data")